ovh/docs/pages/web/emails/how_to_configure_outlook_2016_mac/guide.en-ca.md

 ![mxplan](images/configuration-outlook-2016-mac-step2.png){.thumbnail}

-If you need to enter any settings manually in your account preferences, the technical settings you will need to use with our MX Plan solution are listed below:
+If you need to enter any settings manually in your account preferences, the technical settings you will need to use are listed below:

 - **IMAP configuration**